DestinationsEurope

 It fits the two criteria.
 Authentic and a place to meet other travelers.

-On the weekends it does get quite crowded.
+On the weekends, it gets quite crowded.
 So much so that it’s kind of disgusting when you think about it.
-On the plus side, Icelanders are a very attractive bunch.
+On the plus side, Icelanders are a very attractive bunch: both Icelandic women as well as Icelandic men, that is.
 I bet you would not mind having them in close proximity all that much.

-In short, the Kaffibarinn has something for everyone and that is why every single Reykjavik…er? knows the place.
+In short, the Kaffibarinn has something for everyone and that is why every single Reykjaviker knows the place.
+If you don’t, I’m marking it on Google Maps here.

-The name might say micro but the beer selection is anything but.
+The name might say micro, but the beer selection is anything but.
 In fact, this is probably the best beer bar in town.
-From small Icelandic brands to international favourites and everything in between, the Micro bar will definitely satiate your thirst.
+From small Icelandic brands to international favorites and everything in between, the Microbar will definitely satiate your thirst.
 In more ways than one…

 The murals on the walls are by Hugleikur Dagsson.